Nero: Great Fire of Rome

 The Great Fire of Rome began on the night of 18 to 19 July 64, probably in one of the merchant shops on the slope of the Aventine overlooking the Circus Maximus, or in the wooden outer seating of the Circus itself.
 Rome had always been vulnerable to fires, and this one was fanned to catastrophic proportions by the winds.
 Tacitus, Cassius Dio, and modern archaeology describe the destruction of mansions, ordinary residences, public buildings, and temples on the Aventine, Palatine, and Caelian hills.
 The fire burned for over seven days before subsiding; it then started again and burned for three more.
 It destroyed three of Rome's 14 districts and severely damaged seven more.

 Some Romans thought the fire an accident, as the merchant shops were timber-framed and sold flammable goods, and the outer seating stands of the Circus were timber-built.
 Others claimed it was arson committed on Nero's behalf.
 The accounts by Pliny the Elder, Suetonius, and Cassius Dio suggest several possible reasons for Nero's alleged arson, including his creation of a real-life backdrop to a theatrical performance about the burning of Troy.
-Suetonius wrote that Nero started the fire to clear the site for his planned, palatial Golden House.
-This would include lush artificial landscapes and a 30-meter-tall statue of himself, the Colossus of Nero, sited more or less where the Colosseum would eventually be built.
+Suetonius wrote that Nero started the fire to clear the site for his planned palatial Golden House.
+This would include lush artificial landscapes and a 30-meter-tall statue of himself, the Colossus of Nero, the site of its construction would become known as the Colosseum, though later the famous Flavian Amphitheater was built, and to posterity the word 'Colosseum' was incorrectly misappropriated as the name of the theater.
 Suetonius and Cassius Dio claim that Nero sang the "Sack of Ilium" in stage costume while the city burned.
-The popular legend that Nero played the fiddle while Rome burned "is at least partly a literary construct of Flavian propaganda [...] which looked askance on the abortive Neronian attempt to rewrite Augustan models of rule".
+The popular legend that Nero played the lyre while Rome burned "is at least partly a literary construct of Flavian propaganda ... which looked askance on the abortive Neronian attempt to rewrite Augustan models of rule".